-TENNESSEE (WATE) — Tennesseans, the state’s sales tax holiday is coming up with two weekends to make purchases without sales tax on certain items.
+TENNESSEE (WATE) — Tennesseans, the state’s sales tax holiday is back with the second weekend to make purchases without sales tax on certain items.

 First weekend of sales tax holiday

 The first weekend of Tennessee’s sales tax holiday began 12:01 a.m.
 July 31 and will end at 11:59 p.m.
 August 2.

 The state outlines that the first weekend will focus on clothing, among other back-to-school items.

 Clothing, school supplies, and computers as well as other qualifying electronic devices may be purchased tax-free (certain price restrictions apply).